Still clinging to that Econ 101 textbook from college? Whole chapters of it probably are outdated.

 “ETF” stands for “exchange-traded fund,” an investment fund traded on stock exchanges.
 Depending on your age, your business school prof might not have covered ETFs because they only emerged in the U.S. in 1993.

 Today, they’re a popular investment vehicle.
-Like an index mutual fund, an ETF typically follows the performance of a particular index — the S&P 500 Index, for example.
+Like an index mutual fund, an ETF typically follows the performance of a particular index, such as the Standard & Poor’s 500 index.

 Everyone knows tuition rates have skyrocketed.
 No matter if your child is 4 or 14, the magic number for college savings is 529.
 A 529 plan is a tax-advantaged savings plan operated by states or schools, and its funds grow free of federal taxes.